 Brandon frames the discussion with some terms from his abnormal psych class, but let’s lay down a caveat right now: none of us are experts in abnormal psych.
 We have done lots of research in lots of different fields, we all love learning things, but we’re not doctors.

 And that’s where you need to start — love learning, and research this heavily.
 This is an exercise in “writing the other.”
-Rob helps us with this research by describing what’s going on with his panic disorder, giving us helpful insight into the sorts of details we’ll need to make any mentally ill character believable.
+Dr. Laura Skellchock helps us with this research by describing what’s going on with his panic disorder, giving us helpful insight into the sorts of details we’ll need to make any mentally ill character believable.